wenewzhang/mixin_network-nodejs-bot2/README2.md

 ```
 ### Generate payment URL and refund it to user
-User can pay 0.01 EOS to bot by click the button and the 0.01 EOS will be refund in 1 seconds,
+User can pay 0.001 Bitcoin to bot by click the button and the 0.001 Bitcoin will be refund in 1 seconds,In fact, user can pay any coins either.
 ![pay-link](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/Pay_and_refund_quickly.jpg)

 Developer can send token to their bots in message panel.
 The bot receive the tokens and then send back immediately.